Note

 feature_names = [f"Feature space {ii}" for ii in range(len(n_features_list))]

-We could precompute the kernels by hand on Xs_train
+We could precompute the kernels by hand on Xs_train, as done in

 # Find the start and end of each feature space X in Xs